 The Ofqual regulated Level 3 Diploma in Zookeeping is an ideal qualification for anyone looking to pursue a career working in zoos as a zookeeper, or in a voluntary capacity working with wildlife in captivity in zoos, safari parks, wildlife collections etc.

 The Zookeeper qualification consists of theory and practical training.

 The theory is studied online from home, at your own pace and with full tutor support.
-The practical training consists of 1 week training at either: Dartmoor Zoo, Blackpool Zoo, Colchester Zoo, Jimmy’s Farm and Wildlife Park or West Midlands Safari Park.
-This is a fantastic opportunity to gain for experiential learning with a variety of species at this prestigious award-winning Zoo.
+The practical training consists of 1-week training at either: Dartmoor Zoo, Blackpool Zoo, Colchester Zoo, Jimmy’s Farm and Wildlife Park or West Midlands Safari Park.
+This is a fantastic opportunity to gain experiential learning with a variety of species at this prestigious award-winning Zoo.
 Blackpool Zoo is a 32-acre zoo located in Blackpool, Lancashire, England – this well-regarded zoo provides excellent, well established practical training and is home to over 1,350 animals from all over the world including lions, tigers, elephants, gorillas, zebras, flamingos, penguins, ostriches, owls, tortoises and more.